LucSAMAIN/city_vibe/README.md

 ## Dev doc :
 - For redis web gui acces use redis-instance name
 - For pgadming right click on servers then select "Register" > "Server..." and add the connection params of your env
-- Benchmark for the ingestion pipeline using M5 chip with 16Go of RAM : >20min, the longest part being the load of Mongo
+- Benchmark for the ingestion pipeline using M5 chip with 16Go of RAM : >10min, the longest part being the load of Mongo
+- Benchmark for the staging piepline using M5 chip with 16Go of RAM : >